Picadillo in Pita Bread

 - 1/4 cup beef broth

 - 1 can (8 ounces) tomato sauce or 1 can (7-3/4 ounces) Mexican-style hot tomato sauce

 - 1/2 teaspoon ground cinnamon

 - 6 pita pocket halves

 - In a large skillet over medium heat, cook beef, garlic and onion until beef is brown and onion is soft.
 Drain fat.
 Stir in apple, broth, vinegar, tomato sauce, salt, cinnamon and cumin; simmer, stirring occasionally, until the liquid is absorbed, about 15 minutes.
 Stir in raisins and almonds.
 Adjust seasoning if necessary.

-- To serve, fill each pita half with beef mixture and top with an avocado slice and a dollop of sour cream.
-Yield: 6 servings.
+- To serve, fill each pita half with beef mixture.
+If desired, top with avocado and a dollop of sour cream.

-Originally published as Picadillo in Pita Bread in Country Woman January/February 1991, p31
+Originally published as Picadillo in Pita Bread in Country Woman January/February 1991

 Follow along as we show you how to make these fantastic recipes from our archive.